-China evacuates a million people as typhoon Lekima makes landfall | DW | 10.08.2019
+China evacuates a million people as Typhoon Lekima makes landfall | DW | 10.08.2019

 Ahead of landfall, over a million people were evacuated from their homes in eastern coastal areas, state media reported, and over 2 million households in Zhejiang experienced blackouts due to strong winds and rain cutting electricity lines.

-Some train service between Zheijiang and northern China was also disrupted, and hundreds of flights at various airports were reportedly canceled.
+Some train services between Zhejiang and northern China were also disrupted, and hundreds of flights at various airports were reportedly canceled.

 Typhoon Lekima also forced the closure of Shanghai Disneyland.